 No. All tickets are virtual.
-Please bring along your Paypal receipt
+Please bring along your Paypal / Stripe receipt.

 10. I don’t have a Paypal account, can I still buy a ticket?
 Yes, Paypal let you pay with your credit or debit card.
-If you try to use the sae card too often with them them may try to encourage you to open up a Paypay account.
-This is annoying but you can usually get round it by using another card or getting someone else to buy your ticket.
+If you try to use the same card too often with them then they may try to encourage you to open up a Paypay account.
+This is annoying but you can usually get around it by using another card or getting someone else to buy your ticket.

 10. Where is it held?

 Mostly at Cecil Sharp House, 2 Regents Park Road, London NW1 7AY.
-Additionally we hold them at Baden Powell House (south Kensington) and at Hammersmith Town Hall, Kings St. W6 9JU.
-One off nights are held at alternative venues.
+Additionally, we hold them at Baden Powell House (South Kensington) and at Porchester Hall (Burns Night).
+One-off nights are held at alternative venues.